 KentuckianaWorks can help you find that great career you really want or help you find the education and training to prepare yourself for a rewarding career.
+Click here to see a flyer with services and Kentucky Career Center locations.

 We also can help people who have been laid off navigate the process leading to a new job.
 If you don't have a marketable skill, you may even qualify for KentuckianaWorks Scholarship funds to help pay for your education or training.